Bailey poses for a photo at the front of the boat in Tamarindo

 • Check out a local market – On Saturdays, the Tama Market is the place to be in Tamarindo!
 From 8 am to 2 pm, the market is bustling with stalls where you can do some shopping, pick up fresh fruit or veggies, or even grab lunch.
 We tried some excellent cold brew coffee here and I found a sunscreen I love made with natural products!

 You have so many choices when it comes to places to stay in Tamarindo!
-There are over 100 hotels and hostels in the downtown area catering to all needs and wants.
-These are our favorites:
+There are over 100 hotels and hostels in the downtown area, catering to all needs and budgets.
+These are a few of our favorites:

 Hotel Tamarindo Diria Beach Resort – $$$

 Those with a luxury budget should check out Hotel Tamarindo Diria Beach Resort.
-This is one of the most beautiful hotels in Tamarindo, and it’s not only located on the beach, but they also have a pool with ocean views.
+This is one of the most beautiful hotels in Tamarindo, which is not only located on the beach, but also has a pool with stunning ocean views.

 All of the rooms have a seating area and a mini-bar.
 Prices for a room start at $224 USD per night.
 You can book Hotel Tamarindo Diria Beach Resort here on Booking.com.